-- A. Contractor will be responsible for collecting, entering, tracking, and reporting the data for program participants and outcome measures related to the services provided by Contractor in an electronic database system that adheres to HIPAA and other privacy requirements as outlined in Attachment P. - B. Contractor will email reports to the CFS contract manager (Ayun@smcgov.org) with a copy to the administrative secretary (RMDiaz@smcgov.org). - C. Contractor will submit reports in a format specified by the CFS contract manager on the following dates: - 1.
-Monthly Savings Program reports are due by the 15th day of each month for the previous month and should be submitted with the monthly invoice. - a.
-Emancipated Savings Fund report shall include program participants and the amount to transfer into each emancipation fund (\$50, \$100 or a pro-rated amount within). - b.
-Graduation Savings report shall include program participants and the amount to be transferred into their savings fund. - 2.
-Quarterly reports are due October 15, February 15, April 15, and July 15 - 3.
-Year-end report on July 15 (submit with quarterly report) - D. Reports will include at a minimum the following information; but the County may request additional data or program information: - 1.
-Client name and age - 2.
-Date of referral - 3.
-Referral/Enrollment status - 4.
-Date of assessment - 5.
-Services provided (by type) - 6.
-Housing placement date and type - 7.
-Months enrolled in program - 8.
-Months remaining in program before exit - 9.
-Date of transitional plan completion
+- A. Contractor will be responsible for collecting, entering, tracking, and reporting the data for program participants and outcome measures related to the services provided by Contractor in an electronic database system that adheres to HIPAA and other privacy requirements as outlined in Attachment P. - B. Contractor will submit reports in a format specified by the CFS Program Manager on the dates specified and including the following information: - a.
+Monthly Savings Program reports are due by the 15th day of each month for the previous month and should be submitted with the monthly invoice. - i.
+Goal Specific Savings Fund report shall include program participants, specific independent living skills goal met, and the amount to transfer into each emancipation fund (\$50, \$100 or a pro-rated amount within). - ii.
+Graduation Saving report shall include program participants and the amount to be transferred into their saving fund. - b.
+Monthly reports will include at a minimum the following information: - i.
+Client name and age - ii.
+Date of referral - iii.
+Referral/Enrollment status - iv.
+Date of assessment - v.
+Services provided (by type) - vi.
+Housing placement date and type - vii.
+Months enrolled in program - viii.
+Months remaining in program before exit - ix.
+Date of transitional plan completion - x.
+Number of contacts made with participants - xi.
+Types of contact (In-Person, Phone, Text, etc.) - xii.
+Outcomes of contacts - C. Contractor will provide quarterly and annual reports to include participant data and a brief narrative providing an overview of program services provided as outlined in Exhibit A. Quarterly reports are due by 15th of the month following the prior month/quarter's end (ex: April 15, July 15, October 15, and January 15).
+The year-end annual report is due on July 15. - D. Reports will be submitted in a format agreed to by both parties and electronically sent to HSA-cross-ncgov.org with a copy to the CFS Program Manager (ayun@smcgov.org). - E. Provide additional reports and/or data upon request by County as agreed to by both parties to meet program goals as long as it does not exceed the total obligation amount.